 Back to the cheat sheet…

-The cheat sheet in our thought experiment is in fact referencing MITRE ATT&CK’s Enterprise Matrix, which is a near comprehensive list of historically known Tactics and Techniques that an adversary can adopt in order to compromise, and operate within, an enterprise network.
+The cheat sheet in our thought experiment is in fact referencing MITRE ATT&CK’s Enterprise Matrix, which is a near comprehensive list of historically known adversary behaviour.
+These are the Tactics and Techniques that an adversary can adopt in order to compromise, and operate within, an enterprise network.
 It consists of twelve, high-level adversarial tactic categories:

 - Initial Access

 - Privilege Escalation

 These 12 Tactics are what an adversary is trying to achieve, and are broken down even further into lower level Techniques (and in some cases, sub-Techniques).
 If the Tactic is the attacker’s objective, the Technique is a description of how the attacker will go about achieving it.
 Think scaling the castle walls (Tactic) by using grappling hooks (Technique).

 As you can imagine, there are many techniques for a given tactic, just like there are many ways in which you can scale the castle walls (using ladders, siege towers or stealth ninjas for example).